What is Christmas Like at a Care Home?

 Morning

-The doors are opened on Christmas Day to friends and relatives of residents, as well as to those who don't have anyone to spend Christmas with.
-Everyone is welcome, the more the merrier!
+On Christmas Day, the doors are opened to residents' friends and relatives and to those who don't have anyone to spend Christmas with.
+Everyone is welcome; the more, the merrier!

 9 am The day starts with being served a glass of your favourite beverage in bed.